About the Artist

-I try to evoke and capture the essence of these but the paintings are also adventures into unknown territories and I hope to create something unpredictable, beyond the subject.
-I like the work to evolve its own life and meaning, the main aim being to uncover ever deeper inherent structures, forms and emotions in the idea and by using the language of paint on canvas in a very spontaneous way, reveal unconscious worlds and possibilities.
+The Abstract paintings are also journeys into new spaces and landscapes, creating something unpredictable, beyond the subject.
+I like the work to evolve its own life and meaning.
+The main aim being to uncover ever deeper inherent structures, forms and emotions in the initial idea by using the language of paint on canvas in a very spontaneous way, revealing unconscious worlds and possibilities.

 My Dance work has its roots in sculpture, which I originally studied.
 I apply the drawn or painted line with a free, layered approach, which creates its own unique forms and also mirrors the dancers movements.
 I have always loved observing the dancer, the single figure in motion and began to experiment by trying to capture something of the sensation of the dancer’s movement in space.
 This became a vehicle for me to express the real-time spontaneity and improvisation which is the essence Dance.